fstark/blog/content/blog/plotty/plotty.md

 ## How do we communicate?

 There are a few hurdles to overcome.
-For instance, there is there is no serial port, and no outside communication possible with the PB-700. *Or is it?*
+For instance, there is there is no serial or parallel port, so no outside communication possible with the PB-700. *Or is it?*

 {% blogimage "img/port-salut.jpg", "The only I/O ports of the PB-700/FA-10 combo" %}